 Can you be DUI in a parked car?

 The answer is that it depends.
 To be convicted of an OWI in a parked car, a prosecutor must prove beyond a reasonable doubt that the person was operating a motor vehicle.
 Usually operating is not an issue.
-However, it does become an issue if the person is found sleeping or passed out in a car along the side of a road or in a parking lot.
+However, it does become an issue if the person is found sleeping or passed out in a car.
+Cases with unconscious drivers typically stem from situations where police investigate a car stopped along the side of a road or in a vacant parking lot.

-The passed out or sleeping person can be the basis for a possible motion to dismiss or make it difficult to raise reasonable doubt at trial because of the question of whether they were operating.
+The passed out, or sleeping person can be the basis for a possible motion to dismiss or make it challenging to raise reasonable doubt at trial because of the question of whether they were operating.
 The person must be in “actual physical control” of the vehicle.
-In recent years, Michigan court’s have defined operating many different ways.
+In recent years, Michigan courts have defined operating in many different ways.

 What is “operating” under the influence of alcohol?